ChristophHirche/ChristophHirche/_pages/openings.md

 **I am currently looking for a PhD student.
 Further details below.**

 For my recently established research group on quantum information and learning at the University of Hannover (Germany), I am looking for a motivated PhD student.
+The position will be based at the <a href="https://www.tnt.uni-hannover.de/en/">Insititute for Information Processing</a>.

 Possible research topics include:
 <ul>